Seton Hall University: Early history

 The college was organized into a university in 1950 following the unprecedented growth in enrollment.
-The College of Arts and Sciences and the schools of business, nursing, and education comprised the university; the School of Law opened its doors in 1951, with Miriam Rooney as the first woman dean of law in the United States.
+The College of Arts and Sciences and the schools of business, nursing, and education comprised the university; the School of Law opened its doors in 1951, with Miriam Rooney as dean of law.

 College of Medicine and Dentistry

 The Seton Hall College of Medicine and Dentistry was established in 1954 as the first medical school and dental school in New Jersey.
 It was located in Jersey City, adjacent to the Jersey City Medical Center, which was used for clinical education.
 Although the college, set up under the auspices of the Archdiocese of Newark, was a separate legal entity from the university, it had an interlocking board of trustees.
 The first class was enrolled in 1956 and graduated in 1960.
 The dental school also awarded its first degrees in 1960.
 From 1960 to 1964, 348 individuals received an M.D. degree.
 The college was sold to the state of New Jersey in 1965 for $4 million after the archdiocese could not support mounting school debt and renamed the New Jersey College of Medicine and Dentistry (which became the New Jersey Medical School, part of the University of Medicine and Dentistry of New Jersey).
 That entity became part of the Rutgers University system in 2013 and now exists as the Rutgers New Jersey Medical School.
 Seton Hall established a new School of Medicine in partnership with Hackensack University Health Network in 2015; however, in 2020, the medical school formally separated from Seton Hall becoming the independent Hackensack Meridian School of Medicine.